zitlallyalmazan/Final-Project/1-topic.md

 # Queue

-## What is Queue in Data Structure?
+## What is a Queue in Data Structure?

 A Queue is defined as a linear data structure that is open at both ends and the operations are performed in First In First Out (FIFO) order.